How To Find Cheap Flights (+ Practical Tips)

 • Reverse searching: Pick a destination as an origin to find possible cheap routes.
 The reverse route isn’t necessarily the same price (sometimes it isn’t even in the same ballpark) but this allows you to see what flies where.

 • Anywhere: Pick an origin but set the destination to “anywhere” to get shown a map of all the destinations.
 This lets you narrow down routes that are within your budget.
-Very useful for super flexible travelers.
+Very useful for nomads and long-term travelers.
 This is the same as the “Explore” function.

 • Future prices at a glance: Once you choose a route, the engine shows you the prices for the next couple of months.
 Take these with a pinch of salt as they are the cheapest but often impractical (e.g. self-transfer in a country where you need a visa).